mikolajroszak/integromat.github.io/apps/articles/getting-started.md

 ]
 ```

 This JSON specifies that the module will have one parameter called `greeting` of type `text`.
-Press <kbd>Ctrl</kbd>+<kbd>S</kbd>, switch to your scenario and refresh the browser window (<kbd>F5</kbd>).
+Switch to your scenario and refresh the browser window (<kbd>F5</kbd>).
 Click the Module to pop up its settings panel.
 The panel now contains one text field labeled `greeting`.
 Fill `Hi!`:

 ![Hello World](images/hello-world-hi.png)

 Press `OK` and run the scenario.
 Though, if you click the bubbles above the Module to pop up the panel with information about processed bundles, the module's output will be identical as in the previous run.
 To change the output of the module, we have to pass the content of the `greeting` parameter to the API.
 Switch back to the `Mappable parameters` tab and click the `Communication` tab.
-To pass the parameter `greetings` to the API, you have two options.
+To pass the parameter `greetings` to the API, you have two options:

 You can either add the parameter to the `url` key: